anoobbacker/brilliant-pala/screening-mock/biology/005-human-heart-chambers.md

 3. 4
 4. 6

-## Final Answer
-Option 3: 4 chambers

-- Names: Right atrium, Right ventricle, Left atrium, Left ventricle

----

-## Why must the human heart have 4 chambers?
+## Why must the human heart have chambers?
 A first-principles build-up

 ### 1) Start from the job to be done: move oxygen to every cell efficiently
 - Your cells constantly burn fuel to stay warm and active (humans are warm-blooded with high metabolism).